makersacademy/CV/README.md

 containing the work I've done on Project Euler.

 ### **Teamworking**
 I find working in well organised teams very fulfilling.
 It is a very satisfying feeling to have worked together to complete a task that would have been impossible for any of the individuals to have done alone.
 This is something that I experienced in the multi-disciplinary teams I was a member of while working at Cambridge Consultants, while I was studying and even as a member of sports teams.
+I used these experiences to my advantage by succesfully pair programming on projects throughout the bootcamp; a practise which was new to me at the time.

 - Added my experience of working in a lab to project teams including physicists, software developers and mechanical engineers.
+- Worked in a team that succesfully developed a novel [neuromodulation device][neuromodulation-wiki] from design concept to market release with very strict deadlines imposed by Health Canada
 - Achieved distinction in group projects in subjects including chemistry and marketing.

 ***
 ## [^](#john-baxter)Education